 Texas State Parks First Day Hikes and Bikes

 There are lots of New Year’s Day Brunches in Texas, but only one El Buffet que te Vuelve a la Vida!
-The New Year’s Day Return to Life Brunch Buffet offers plenty of FIRST to start an adventurous new year, such as sweet potato masa pancakes stuffed with beef cheeks in mole de Xico to duck carnitas, grilled octopus and more, plus plenty for the epicuriously timid!
-Click HERE to visit their website.
+The New Year’s Day Return to Life Brunch at Hugo’s offers plenty of FIRST to start an adventurous new year, such as sweet potato masa pancakes stuffed with beef cheeks in mole de Xico to duck carnitas, grilled octopus and more, plus plenty for the epicuriously timid!

 Nothing makes you feel quite as alive as a plunge into cold water, and there are several Polar Plunges in Texas on New Year’s Day and throughout the winter!

 Special Olympics host Polar Plunges across the state on varying dates as a fund raiser.
-Click HERE to find a location near you!
+On January 23rd, they are hosting one at Great Wolf Lodge!

 Quandrantids Meteor Shower